nogumbi/PutcoTicketSystemApp/README.md

 ***Putco App***

-Electronic ticketing system which will allow putco commuters to refill their bus tag on a mobile banking app.
+Electronic ticketing system which will allow putco commuters to refill their bus tag on a web based application.

 * You can run the program using the instructions in *To Run* below.